 Note 8.
 Below are the three Screens that are included in the Company’s Supplemental Review of an Expedited Project.

 The Supplemental Review consists of Supplemental Review Screens A through C. If any of the Screens are not passed, a quick review of the failed Screen(s) will determine the requirements to address the failure(s) or that an Impact Study is required.
-In certain instances, the Distribution Provider may be able to identify the necessary solution and determine that Detailed Studies are unnecessary.
+In certain instances, the Company may be able to identify the necessary solution and determine that an Impact Study is unnecessary.
 Some examples of solutions that may be available to mitigate the impact of a failed Screen are:

 Replacing a fixed capacitor bank with a switched capacitor bank